pandas-dev/pandas/doc/source/categorical.rst

 Removing categories
 ~~~~~~~~~~~~~~~~~~~

-Removing categories can be done by using the :func:`Categorical.remove_categories` method.
-Values
+Removing categories can be done by using the
-which are removed are replaced by ``np.nan``.:
+:meth:`~pandas.Categorical.remove_categories` method.
+Values which are removed
+are replaced by ``np.nan``.:

 .. ipython:: python